zkVerify/zkverify-docs/docs/tutorials/09-complete-tutorials/03-noir.md

 After running all these commands, you would have generated three files namely proof.hex, pub.hex and vk.hex.
 We will be using all these files while submitting proof for verification.
 We will be using ```zkverify JS``` package to verify our proofs with zkVerify and will check on-chain through the proof receipts.

-You can check this [tutorial](./04-zkVerifyjs.md) to verify proofs with zkVerifyJS.
+You can use [zkVerifyJS](../05-submit-proofs/01-typescript-example.md) to submit the proof to zkVerify.
 After getting proof receipts from our testnet, you can verify it onchain by calling the zkVerify contract.
 Checkout this [tutorial](./05-smart-contract.md) to verify proof receipts onchain.